This post may contain affiliate links which won’t change your price but will share some commission.

 - I usually add leeks to this recipe (they just add this soft sweet flavor) but this isn’t necessary;

-- This a version is considered the “white Spanakorizo,” but there’s also a “red Spanakorizo” version which would have chopped tomatoes added.
+- This version is considered the “white Spanakorizo,” but there’s also a “red Spanakorizo” version which would have chopped tomatoes added.

 How to use Leftovers of this Spinach Rice